 Experiments are conducted using an open-source MOL library~\citep{zhang2024libmoon} with implemented synthetic problems and some methods.
 Uncovered methods are added following the corresponding official codes.

-\paragraph{Hyperparameters and random seeds.} All experiments run for 1000 epochs.
-Those of linear scalarization (LS) and the vanilla Tchebycheff scalarization (TCH) use $\eta_{\vtheta}=0.01$.
+\textbf{Hyperparameters and random seeds.} All experiments run for 1000 epochs.
+Those of linear scalarization (LS), vanilla Tchebycheff scalarization (TCH), PMTL, EPO, and FERERO use $\eta_{\vtheta}=0.01$.
 All experiments of (Ada)OMD-TCH, STCH, ExcessMTL, MGDA, CR-MOGM, and Moco use $\eta_{\vtheta}=0.02$.
-This is to ensure the same scale since there is an additional coefficient for the gradient term of $\vtheta$ from the dynamic weights, which is roughly of scale 0.5 given that the number of objectives is $2$.
+This is to ensure the same scale for updates, since there is an additional coefficient for the gradient term of $\vtheta$ from the dynamic weights, which is roughly of scale 0.5 given that the number of objectives is $2$.
 Nevertheless, we did not observe significant differences when using either rate on the same method.

 In terms of method-specific hyperparameters, all experiments of (Ada)OMD-TCH, either using PGD or EG for $\vlambda$, as well as ExcessMTL, use $\eta_{\vlambda}=1.0$.
 For STCH, we use $\mu=0.01$.
 The momentum parameter $\alpha_t$ in CR-MOGM is computed as suggested in Corollary 1 of the original work.
 For Moco, the regularization constant $\rho$ is set as $0.01$ and the step size for the dynamic weight, similar to $\eta_{\vlambda}$, is set as $1.0$.
 All results are averages over three random seeds, 0, 19, and 42.

-\paragraph{Full results.} Figures for all methods on all synthetic problems are presented in Figure \ref{fig:4}.
-(Ada)OMDeg-TCH stands for applying Exponentiated Gradient to $\vlambda$, and ``eg'' for EG. Similar results as discussed in the main body are observed across different problems.
-Additionally, compared to the PGD counterpart, the EG ones are less effective in recovering the exact Pareto optimal solutions found by TCH.
+\textbf{Full results.} Figures for all methods on all synthetic problems are presented in \cref{fig:4,fig:8,fig:10}.
+(Ada)OMDgd-TCH stands for applying PGD to $\vlambda$, and ``eg'' for EG. Similar results as discussed in the main body are observed across different problems.
+Additionally, compared to the PGD instance, the EG ones are sometimes less effective in recovering the exact PO solutions found by TCH.
 We also report hypervolume results in \cref{tab:hv}, where TCH achieves the best hypervolume, and AdaOMDgd-TCH ranks the second on five of the seven problems, complementing our findings in the figures.

 \textbf{(Ada)OMD-TCH as a middle ground between LS and TCH.} To provide an intuitive illustration for this interpretation in \cref{sec:3-3}, we apply OMDgd-TCH on VLMOP2 with different $\eta_{\vlambda}$.
 As shown in \cref{fig:9}, when $\eta_{\vlambda}$ reduces to near 0, the results resemble LS, and increasing it recovers the results of TCH.

-\subsubsection{Experiments on Fair Federated Learning}
+\subsection{Experiments on fair federated learning}